nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-6.md

 ### Other Noteworthy Changes

 - Web UI is now available in the Czech language.
-We would like to thank all the people who participated in that translation effort.<br />[[WEBUI-403](https://jira.nuxeo.com/browse/WEBUI-403)]
+We would like to thank all the people who participated in that translation effort.<br/>[[WEBUI-403](https://jira.nuxeo.com/browse/WEBUI-403)]
-- The HTML editor works properly in edit layouts and nuxeo-data-table-form. <br /> [[ELEMENTS-1393](https://jira.nuxeo.com/browse/ELEMENTS-1393)]
+- The HTML editor works properly in edit layouts and nuxeo-data-table-form. <br/> [[ELEMENTS-1393](https://jira.nuxeo.com/browse/ELEMENTS-1393)]

 ## Learn More